Skip to Content

 27 Golf Backyard Putting Green Ideas

 A golf backyard putting green is a great way to practice the sport from the comfort of your own home.
 A putting green can be constructed in your backyard that will provide hours of enjoyment as well as increase your house’s resale value.
-On this page, you’ll find pictures of backyard putting green designs to give you inspiration for creating your own space to play golf from home.

 Practice putting green for golfers

 Golfers looking to have some practice putting greens installed in the backyard may also still want beautiful aesthetics for their landscaping.
-Allotting some space for the putting green might seem that it leaves you little space for design creativity, but using the little space you have left over – like in the example above that uses bright flower beds located right next to the greens – is one of the key points of good design.
+Designating a portion of your yard for a place to play might seem to limit your design options, yet the remaining space still offers plenty of opportunity for creative landscaping â€“ like in the example above that uses bright flower beds located right next to the greens – is one of the key points of good design.

 Green with rock landscaping